restatedev/examples/typescript/templates/vercel/README.md

 ### 🔧 Manual Deployment

-For more info on how to deploy manually, check the [Restate + Vercel documentation](https://docs.restate.dev/services/deploy/vercel).
+You can also deploy manually by following the [Restate + Vercel documentation](https://docs.restate.dev/services/deploy/vercel).

+## 🎮 Test Your Service

+Once deployed, you can test your service using the [Restate Playground](https://cloud.restate.dev/to/overview?servicePlayground=Greeter#/operations/greet).

 ## 🎯 Next Steps